near/docs/docs/roles/developer/examples/nearlib/examples.md

 #### `near.connection.provider.txstatus`

-This method returns a [`ChunkView`](https://github.com/nearprotocol/nearcore/blob/324b42e70166bb17fcf2435c2d75365c1f12ac24/core/primitives/src/views.rs#L460), one of NEAR platform's primitives, which itself is made up of a `ChunkHeaderView` and a collection of `SignedTransactionView`s and a collection of `ReceiptView`s
+This method returns a [`FinalExecutionOutcome`].

 The code snippet below is too short to be useful except as an illustration.
-A better example would use a transaction hash from a recent transaction that you sent to the network.
+A better example would use a hash from a recent transaction that you sent to the network.

 *To avoid a longer example, a transaction hash was taken from the live network at time of writing but this may be invalid when you run it since it's a Testnet artifact which may be restarted.
 With Mainnet we could assume this would exist as long as the network survives.*